viamin/office-heatmap/README.md

 # Office Heatmap

 A real-time office temperature heatmap application built with Ruby on Rails that allows users to vote on temperature comfort levels in different areas of the office and visualize temperature zones through an interactive heatmap.
+*This is a vibe-coded project made for fun and is not production-ready*

 <img width="738" height="727" alt="Screenshot 2025-08-24 at 12 41 56 PM" src="https://github.com/user-attachments/assets/691b8198-fd6b-4e65-8536-6708f7ceb6bd" />